Secful/cloud-connect-deployments/azure/subscription/deployment/SUBSCRIPTION_LEVEL_DEPLOYMENT.md

-# Azure Deployment Script
+# Subscription Level Deployment Script

-This script automates the creation and configuration of Azure authentication components required for Salt Security integration with your Azure subscription.
+This script automates the creation and configuration of Azure authentication components required for Salt Security integration with your Azure subscription at the subscription level.

 ## Overview